- Written by Dr.Mehmet Demircioglu

 - Estimated Reading Time 12 Minutes

 If the sport can hit, rub, pull, sweat heavily, or press on the scalp, I do not treat it like ordinary exercise after a hair transplant.
-Light movement can usually return earlier, but football, basketball, boxing, wrestling, jiu-jitsu, rugby, and any sport with heading, tackling, sparring, helmets, or direct scalp contact should usually wait much longer.
+Light movement can usually return earlier, but football, basketball, boxing, wrestling, jiu jitsu, rugby, and any sport with heading, tackling, sparring, helmets, or direct scalp contact should wait much longer.

-For most patients, I use a staged return.
+I use a staged return.
 Gentle walking is different from gym training.
 Gym training is different from match play.
+Solo drills are different from full contact.
 True contact sport is usually a decision for later healing, often closer to 3 months, especially if the sport can hit the recipient area or rub the donor area.
 The calendar matters, but it is not the only test.
 I also need the scalp to be clean, closed, settled, and protected from predictable trauma.

 Normal exercise mainly raises blood pressure, heat, and sweat.
 Contact sport adds another problem.
 It brings impact, friction, sudden falls, grabbing, helmets, headgear, towels, sweat, dust, and the instinct to touch the scalp when something feels sore.

 I separate this question from general exercise after a hair transplant for that reason.
-A patient who walks outside carefully is not taking the same risk as a patient heading a football, boxing, wrestling, or playing basketball under the basket where elbows and accidental head contact are common.
+Walking outside carefully is not the same risk as heading a football, boxing, wrestling, or playing basketball under the basket where elbows and accidental head contact are common.

 The early grafts are small biological units placed into fresh recipient area channels.
 They do not need panic, but they should not be tested by impact.
 A good recovery plan reduces avoidable trauma until the skin has healed enough to tolerate normal life again.

 I also think about the donor area.
-A patient may focus only on the front hairline, but contact sport can rub the donor area, stretch healing skin, or make swelling and tenderness worse.
+Many people focus only on the front hairline, but contact sport can rub the donor area, stretch healing skin, or make swelling and tenderness worse.
 Surgery involves both areas, and both deserve protection.

 In the first 10 to 14 days, the recipient area should be protected from rubbing, scratching, pressure, forced scab removal, sweat soaking, and accidental impact.
 This is the wrong period to test the scalp.
 It is also the wrong period to negotiate with yourself because you feel physically well.